Lingaro/magento2-module-codegen/readme.md

 ## Purpose

-In day-to-day Magento 2 development there are some common tasks which require developent of repeatable code that is hard to simply copy-paste.
-The purpose of this app is to automatize creation of such code, so the developers may focus on business logic, beeing thanks to that much more efficient and happy.
+In day-to-day Magento 2 development there are some common tasks which require development of repeatable code that is hard to simply copy-paste.
+The purpose of this app is to automatize creation of such code, so the developers may focus on business logic and thanks to that being much more efficient and happy.

 ## Installation